BMW 530e hybrid reliability & safety rating

 Safety and reliability are both BMW 5 Series strong points, and the 530e plug-in hybrid is no different

 The BMW 5 Series didn't do brilliantly in the 2022 Driver Power customer satisfaction survey.
 It came 47th out of the top 75 models rated, with servicing costs and reliability cited as concerns by owners.
 In better news, safety standards for this car are very good, but there are some optional driver aids that should really be standard at this price point.

 BMW 530e hybrid reliability & problems

-It didn't do so well in the Safety Assist category as it's a bit light on standard advanced driver aids.
-Although basic autonomous emergency braking and cruise control are standard, you have to add an optional Driving Assistant pack to get lane-departure warning, and alerts for oncoming traffic as you reverse out of a parking space.
+It didn't do so well in the Safety Assist category, though, as it's a bit light on standard advanced driver aids.
+While basic autonomous emergency braking and cruise control are standard, you have to add an optional Driving Assistant pack to get lane-departure warning, and alerts for oncoming traffic as you reverse out of a space.

 In This Review

 - 1VerdictThe BMW 5 Series plug-in hybrid is good to drive and cheap to run, but there’s a newer, faster, more efficient version on the way…